 - Spray it on whatever needs cleaning and let it sit for a few minutes to allow mineral deposits to loosen, grease to dissolve, grime to lift, and surfaces to be disinfected.

-- Rinse well with water unless you’re doing quick cleaning, or cleaning mirrors or windows, then simply buff dry with a clean soft cloth for a streak-free shine.
+- Rinse well with water unless you’re doing a quick cleaning, or cleaning mirrors or windows, then buff dry with a clean, soft cloth for a streak-free shine.

 The low pH (i.e., 2.0 pH for lemon and 2.2 pH for vinegar) and acid content of the citrus and vinegar (i.e., citric and acetic acid, respectively) make it an inhospitable environment for many microorganisms to grow.
 It is great at combatting germs and mold while you clean!

 Also, the high acidity level of lemons, limes, and vinegar help loosen mineral deposits, such as lime and calcium, and dissolve soap scum due to their alkaline nature.
 Plus, this cleaner helps remove stains, such as coffee and tea, so it is especially great for cleaning kitchen sinks and more.

 - Re-purpose an old t-shirt.
 Cut it into cleaning cloths and use one of the pieces to strain the lemon and lime pulp.

 - Use a hand-held citrus juicer.
 These are great if you have one.
-Squeeze the lemon or lime “backwards” with the inside of it facing towards the drainage holes so that the essential oils, which are antiseptic, antimicrobial, antiviral, and bactericidal, are released from the rind when it’s compressed.
+Squeeze the lemon or lime “ backward” with the inside of it facing towards the drainage holes so that the essential oils, which are antiseptic, antimicrobial, antiviral, and bactericidal, are released from the rind when it’s compressed.
 A definite bonus for combatting germs while you clean!

 - Let the spray sit for several minutes for tough cleaning jobs.
 For mineral build-up around fixtures or excessive mildew in the shower, give this spray some more time to work before cleaning with an old soft-bristled toothbrush, or scrub brush (two of the top 10 tools to use for your green cleaning), respectively.
 Then rinse well.